zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ## Overview

 Parts Unlimited is an online auto parts store.
 Founded in Spokane, WA, in 2008, they are providing both genuine OEM and aftermarket parts for cars, sport utility vehicles, vans, and trucks, including new and remanufactured complex parts, maintenance items, and accessories.
-Their missing is to make buying vehicle replacement parts easy for consumers and professionals.
+Their mission is to make buying vehicle replacement parts easy for consumers and professionals.
 Parts Unlimited has 185 stores in the US, with plans to scale to Mexico and Brazil.

 Parts Unlimited has a hosted web application on its internal infrastructure and using a Windows Server, Internet Information Services (IIS), and Microsoft SQL Server to host the solution.
 Beyond the initial effort and costs, these applications incur ongoing maintenance costs in hardware, operating system updates, and licensing fees.
 These maintenance costs make Microsoft Azure App Service an attractive alternative.
 Their team is looking to migrate Microsoft ASP.NET applications and any SQL Server database to Azure App Service and Azure SQL Database.
 However, they are worried that their application might not be supported.
 Their web site is built on a .NET Core version that hit the end of life on December 23, 2019.
 They wonder if they can move to the cloud now and migrate their application later or if the old version will be a show stopper.